TeamAlpha5/AirViewer2/Program By Contract/Program by contract by Ravali Satla.md

 - The condition “password != null” and “password.length() > 0” must be true of a class.

 **@pre-condition:**
-1. The condition “password != null” and “password.length() > 0”  must be true before the constructor method can execute.
+- The condition “password != null” and “password.length() > 0”  must be true before the constructor method can execute.
-2. The condition "filepath  != null && filepath .length() > 0" must be true
+- The condition "filepath  != null && filepath .length() > 0" must be true

-**@post-condition: **
+**@post-condition:**
--The condition "result == true" must be true when pdfpass(String password)  method finished executing.
+- The condition "result == true" must be true when pdfpass(String password)  method finished executing.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## 4. class HeaderAddition
 ```
 /**
  * @invariant ("filePath!= null && filePath.length() > 0")